Hot Lixx Hulahan vs. America's Got Talent

 It must have been decided that Ari and I's group was going to be from Chicago, hence the big "CHICAGO" sign on our stage.

 So Ari and I figured out pretty quickly that we weren't going to be on this episode (helped by the fact that our friends back east were angrily calling and texting us when the show finished out there).
 No, if we made the cut we would be on the CHICAGO episode even though we never stepped foot in Chicago.

 When I got home there was an endless collection of upset, bitter phone messages and emails from people who felt I owed them 2 hours of their life back.
 I apologized profusely to them all and told them, "Don't hold me to it, but if I am on the show it will probably be the "Chicago" episode."

 Two more weeks go by and the Chicago episode finally airs.
 I have been in all the commercials leading up to the airing (ha, AIRing) and even people who had no idea I was on the show are contacting me and asking about it.
 I feel pretty strongly that I will be on, hoping that my response to the Brit (my 'hook') will ensure me some airtime (ha, AIRtime) (sigh...).

 So nine months of auditioning and interviewing and answering cell calls at work and flying around with a sombrero all came down to this fantastical performance on America's Got Talent, posted here in it's entirety:

 Did you catch it?
 I was the guy playing air guitar for .8 seconds.

-Ari's performance, on the other hand, was showed almost entirely (with only a few edits that actually make him look like he bombed even harder that he did).
-Thankfully though, the guy who received the most air time on the entire episode was a guy who broke stuff with his butt get the largest amount of airtime on "our" episode:
+Ari's performance, on the other hand, was showed almost entirely (with only a few cuts made so that he looked like he bombed even harder that he did).
+However, I found solice in seeing the guy who broke stuff with his butt get the largest amount of airtime on "our" episode:

 So that was it.
-All that preparation and anticipation, for 30 frames of TV.
+All that preparation and anticipation, for that.
 It is interesting to consider how much money and time they spent just on me, let alone the hundreds of other people that also got as far as I did.